On the critical regularity of nilpotent groups acting on the interval: the metabelian case

 \section{Examples}

-In this section we give examples of nilpotent groups for which we can compute their critical regularity.
+In this section we give examples of nilpotent groups for which we can compute the critical regularity.
 In each case we use Theorem \ref{teo lower bound} to obtain a lower bound for the critical regularity and we argue that in our examples this is also an upper bound for the regularity.

-We begin by recalling that if $G$ is a finitely-generated nilpotent group of homeomorphisms of $(0,1)$ that has no global fixed points (or more generally a group acting without crossings, see \cite{na,GOD}), then there is a well-defined group homomorphism $\rho :G \rightarrow \mathbb{R},$ which is usually called the {\em translation number} of the action.
+We begin by recalling that if $G$ is a finitely-generated nilpotent group of homeomorphisms of $(0,1)$ that has no global fixed points, then there is a well-defined group homomorphism $\rho :G \rightarrow \mathbb{R},$ which is usually called the {\em translation number} of the action.
 This map characterizes the elements of $G$ that have fixed points, in the sense that $\rho(g)=0$ if and only if $g$ has a fixed point in $(0,1)$.
-We further note that the action of $G$ on the interval has {\em no crossings}.
+Further, the action of $G$ on the interval has {\em no crossings}.
 By this we mean that if an element $f\in G$ fixes an open subinterval $I$ of $(0,1)$ and satisfies that $f(x)\neq x \text{ for all } x \text{ in }I$, then for any other $g\in G$ we have that $g(I)=I$ or $g(I)\cap I=\emptyset$.
-See \cite[\S 2.2.5]{na} for background.
+See \cite[\S 2.2.5]{na} for details.
 With this, it is easy to prove the following result that we will repeatedly use. \begin{lemma} Let $G\leqslant \textup{Diff}_+^0(0,1)$ be a nilpotent group, and let $c\in G$ be a non-trivial element such that $c=[a,b]$ for some elements $a,b\in G$.